cloudops/cloudmc-standard-kb/en/basic-concepts/general-cloudmc_home_page.md

 4.  **Menu bar**

     Across the top of all screens is the menu bar.
-The right-hand side of the menu bar contains three items: the help menu, the notifications menu, and the user menu.
+The right-hand side of the menu bar contains three items: the help menu, the notifications menu, and the User Settings menu.

 5.  **Collapse gadget**